Town and Village policies led by the community.

 Two neighbourhood plans that have been made in the Mendip District in the parishes of Frome and Rode.
 The areas these plans cover are shownin green:

-Neighbourhood Plans Underway in the Mendip District
+Neighbourhood Plans in Progress

 Neighbourhood Plans with a formally designated plan area are listed below and are shown on the mapin orange: